paleppp/2SerialToRealdashCAN/README.md

 2SerialToRealdashCAN_confiq.xml

 This file is used by Realdash to getting it read the custom channel configuration.
-Just need to add it in Garage -> Connections -> Realdash CAN -> Custom Channel Description
+Just add it in Realdash -> Garage -> Connections -> Realdash CAN -> Custom Channel Description

 Schematic:
 ![RealdashCAN-Guide2](https://github.com/paleppp/2SerialToRealdashCAN/assets/116177715/b2e8639f-aa11-42ea-a0ff-aba49fd9f154)